saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

 Instructs how long (in `ms`, `s`, `m`, or `h`) `saucectl` should wait for each suite to complete.
 You can override this setting for individual suites using the `timeout` setting within the [`suites`](#suites) object.
 If not set, the default value is `0` (unlimited).

-Once the suite hits the timeout limit, it's status is set to `?` within the CLI.
+Once the suite hits the timeout limit, its status is set to `?` within the CLI.
 This does not reflect the actual status of the job you may see in the Sauce Labs Web UI or API.

 ```yaml
   timeout: 15m